CreamElDudJafar/StaticYellow/README.md

 - ELITE 4 REMATCHES
 - Jenny and Joy Post Game Battle
 - Coin Clerk in Celadon will sell coins in bulk after 4th Badge
+- Celadon Hotel has Pokemon Observer: Will give Coins based on if player owns Pokemon and in 1st Party slot.
+(Resets Pokemon if you exit Hotel or Save and Power Off/On
 - 2nd Plateau Mart after E4 beaten says ALL TMs
 - SLOT FIXES
 - BUG FIXES